siddharthvellore/LuckyDay/README.md

 ![alt text](https://s3-us-west-2.amazonaws.com/luckyday-sid/Screen+Shot+2019-04-18+at+11.03.15+AM.png)

-### An instance will automatically be created with any accidental termination as shown below.
+### A replacement instance is automatically created with an accidental termination as shown.

 ![alt text](https://s3-us-west-2.amazonaws.com/luckyday-sid/Screen+Shot+2019-04-18+at+10.32.06+AM.png)

-#### The CloudFormation stack has the output URL's that are publicly accessible and the response can be seen in the images below images.
+#### The CloudFormation stack has output URL's that is publicly accessible with a response as seen in the images.

 ![alt text](https://s3-us-west-2.amazonaws.com/luckyday-sid/Screen+Shot+2019-04-18+at+11.10.09+AM.png)